 This isn’t accurate.

 As a matter of fact, we all need fats in order to absorb nutrients like fat-soluble vitamins A, D, E, and K. We all need omega fatty acids.
-Although we are getting way too much omega 6 which are found overwhelmingly in vegetable oils.
+Although we are getting way too much omega 6 which is found overwhelmingly in vegetable oils.

 These are the fats you want to avoid!